MSUDataAnalytics/SSC442/public/slides/00-slides.md

 # Last Intro Slide

-Your "assignment": read syllabus and Lab 0.
+Your assignment: read syllabus the content from Week 0.

-Things to stress from syllabus and Lab 0:
+Things to stress from syllabus:

 - E-mail isn't the ideal solution for technical problems
 - No appointments necessary for regularly scheduled office hours; or by appointment.